Seattle Kraken: Establishment (2017–2021)

-First seasons (since 2021)
+First seasons (2021–present)

 The Kraken started their inaugural free agency on July 28, 2021, signing forwards Alexander Wennberg and Jaden Schwartz, and goaltender Philipp Grubauer.
 On October 11, the Kraken named Mark Giordano as the team's inaugural captain.
-The team also named four alternate captains—Adam Larsson, Jordan Eberle, Yanni Gourde, and Jaden Schwartz.
-The Kraken played their first regular season game the next day, a 4–3 loss to the Vegas Golden Knights, where Ryan Donato scored the first goal in team history.
+The team also named four alternate captains: Adam Larsson, Jordan Eberle, Yanni Gourde, and Jaden Schwartz.
+The Kraken played their first regular season game the next day, a 4–3 loss to the Vegas Golden Knights, in which Ryan Donato scored the first goal in team history.
 The franchise's first win came in their next game two days later, when they defeated the Nashville Predators 4–3.
-The Kraken played their first home game at Climate Pledge Arena (formerly KeyArena) on October 23 in what would be a 4–2 loss to the fellow Pacific Northwest team Vancouver Canucks.
+The Kraken played their first home game at Climate Pledge Arena (formerly KeyArena) on October 23, a 4–2 loss to the division rival Vancouver Canucks.
 Prior to the game, the team retired jersey number 32, in recognition of the franchise being the 32nd to join the NHL and in honor of the 32,000 fans who placed deposits for tickets on the first possible day.
 The team picked up their first home win on October 26, against the Montreal Canadiens.
 On February 2, 2022, Grubauer recorded the franchise's first shutout, making 19 saves in a 3–0 victory against the New York Islanders.
 On March 20, the Kraken's captaincy became vacant after Giordano was traded to the Toronto Maple Leafs.
 The team was eliminated from playoff contention on March 30 following a 3–0 loss to the Golden Knights.
 The Kraken finished their inaugural season in last place of the Pacific Division with a record of 27–49–6.
 (Note: NHL teams' records are arranged win-loss-overtime loss, wins earning two points, losses zero, and overtime losses one.)
+Only the Arizona Coyotes finished with fewer points (57) in the Western Conference that season.

-Matty Beniers, the first-ever draft pick of the Kraken, won the Calder Memorial Trophy as NHL rookie of the year at the end of the team's sophomore season.
+Matty Beniers, the first-ever draft pick of the Kraken, won the Calder Memorial Trophy as NHL rookie of the year at the end of the 2022–23 season.